 Requesting a Statement of Guarantee from HR

-If your new hire meets the criteria for the Academic appointment or Endorsed Funder routes they will require a statement of guarantee.
+If your new hire meets the criteria for the Academic and Research appointments or Endorsed Funder routes they will require a statement of guarantee.

 This will be provided by HR but we will need the below request form to be completed for the relevant route.